askpt/openfeature-dotnet-workshop/Workshop.md

 2. Configure OpenFeature in Extensions file

    - Open `src/Garage.ServiceDefaults/Extensions.cs`
-   - Add OpenFeature services in the `AddFeatureFlags` method, you can ignore the error for now
+   - Add OpenFeature services in the `AddFeatureFlags` method

 3. Implement a Custom Provider

    - Create a new class `CustomFeatureProvider` in `src/Garage.ServiceDefaults/Providers`
    - Look at the `FeatureProvider` base class.
-Tip: You can try access the environment variables directly in the `CustomFeatureProvider` class
+Tip: You can try access the environment variables directly in the `CustomFeatureProvider` class.
+Tip: You can skip implementing the `ResolveStructureValueAsync` method for now
    - Add the provider to the OpenFeature configuration in `Extensions.cs`

 4. Replace the IFeatureFlags dependency injection